 The next question was how to pick the default sharding strategy.
 Defaults are meant to serve the target use case.
 Users turn to YugabyteDB primarily for scalability reasons.
 Most use cases requiring scalability often do not need to perform range lookups on the primary key, hence we picked consistent hash sharding as the default in YugabyteDB.
 User identity (user ids do not need ordering), product catalog (product ids are not related to one another) and stock ticker data (one stock symbol is independent of all other stock symbol) are some common examples.

 In use cases when range lookups are desired, YugabyteDB allows specifying range sharding, along with optionally pre-splitting the data.
 In cases when range queries become important after the data is already loaded into a hash sharded table, a range sharded secondary index can be created on that column.
 Once the secondary index is rebuilt, range queries would become efficient.

 Note that automatic tablet splitting is an essential feature to enable continuous sharding of data, especially for range sharding.
-Work to support automatic splitting in YugabyteDB is in progress, expected to be released in Q1 2020.
-If you are interested in this feature, please subscribe to this GitHub issue.
+Automated tablet splitting was included in YugabyteDB releases starting in version 2.2, and work continues to make this feature generally available and enabled by default, currently scheduled for the upcoming 2.4 release.
+Visit the planned roadmap to follow along, and/or please subscribe to this GitHub issue.